Field Theory Equivalences as Spans of $L_\infty$-algebras: Quasi-isomorphisms and homotopy transfer

 This description may contain redundancies known as gauge symmetries, i.e.~an action of a group (of gauge transformations\footnote{not to be confused with the gauge group}) $\caG\curvearrowright\frF$ such that the true kinematical data is given by the orbit space $\frF/\caG$.
 This evidently requires the action functional and the equations of motion to be invariant and covariant, respectively, under the group action.

 The classical observables of a field theory are then identified with the quotient ring $\caR/\caI$, where $\caR$ is the ring of functions on the orbit space $\frF/\caG$.

 \paragraph{Batalin--Vilkovisky formalism.} Quotient spaces are notoriously inconvenient to work with, and a useful alternative is provided by the Batalin--Vilkovisky (BV) complex~\cite{Batalin:1977pb,Batalin:1981jr,Batalin:1984jr,Batalin:1984ss,Batalin:1985qj,Schwarz:1992nx}.
-In this description, both the quotients by the group of gauge transformations $\caG$ and the ideal $\caI$ are resolved, i.e.~replaced by a cochain complex whose cohomology is the actual quotient.
-The former is resolved by a Chevalley--Eilenberg resolution by introducing ghost fields, and the latter is resolved by a Koszul--Tate resolution by introducing anti-fields.
-The original motivation for implementing the BV formalism stemmed from the perturbative description of quantum gauge theories, but this formalism can evidently be applied in general.
-The resulting BV complex is a cochain complex with the differential encoding the equations of motion and the gauge transformations.
+In this description, both the quotients by the group of gauge transformations $\caG$ and the ideal $\caI$ are replaced by a cochain complex whose cohomology is the actual quotient.
+Gauge transformations are dealt with the Chevalley--Eilenberg algebra of the corresponding gauge algebroid, introducing ghost fields.
+The equations of motion are divided out by introducing additional anti-fields, leading to a Koszul--Tate complex.\footnote{We note that the original motivation for implementing the BV formalism stemmed from the perturbative description of quantum gauge theories, but the Koszul--Tate part exists also for theories without gauge symmetry.} The resulting BV complex is a cochain complex with the differential encoding the equations of motion and the gauge transformations.
 The cochains form, in fact, a differential graded commutative algebra, which, as we mentioned above, is the dual of an $L_\infty$-algebra.

 \paragraph{Direct correspondence: Maurer--Cartan action.} We can also establish the link between a field theory and an $L_\infty$-algebra more directly.
 The data of any perturbative field theory\footnote{read: with a field space given by sections of a vector bundle} can be cast in the form of a cyclic $L_\infty$-algebra $\frL$.
 Here, $\frL_1$ is the vector space or module of fields, while $\frL_2$ is the space of anti-fields.
-There is a metric structure of degree $-3$, providing a non-degenerate pairing between $\frL_2$ and $\frL_1^*$.
+There is a metric structure of degree~$-3$, providing a non-degenerate pairing between $\frL_2$ and $\frL_1^*$.
 If gauge symmetries (respectively, higher gauge symmetries) are present, we also have a non-trivial subspace $\frL_0$ (respectively, $\frL_0$, $\frL_{-1}$, etc.), the space of (infinitesimal) gauge parameters or ghosts (respectively, ghosts, ghost-of-ghosts, etc.), as well as $\frL_3$ (respectively, $\frL_3$, $\frL_4$, etc.), the space of anti-ghosts (respectively, anti-ghosts, anti-ghosts-of-ghosts, etc.).

 The cyclic higher products on $\frL_1$ are then uniquely defined by identifying the field theory's classical action with the homotopy Maurer--Cartan action of $\frL$,

 where $a\in\frL_1$.
 The remaining higher products for all elements in $\frL$ are defined either via the gauge transformations of the fields or by writing the BV action in a particular way, cf.~\cite{Jurco:2018sby} (see also~\cite{Cattaneo:0010172}).